Risk

 Intellectual property theft isn’t always nefarious.
 Employees often reveal proprietary information without meaning to do so.
 This happens in offices as well; a group of coworkers may take a selfie in front of a project they’re working on and post it on social media.

-When your workers are remote, the chances of unauthorized eyes finding your work is multiplied by however many households your team is living in.
+When your workers are remote, the chances of unauthorized eyes finding your work is multiplied by however many households your team members are living in.
 Visitors come over and see things by accident, spouses and kids borrow computers — there are many opportunities for carelessness to become a security risk.
 To combat this, make sure your team is trained to be compliant with best confidentiality practices, and invest in a solution that helps you stay on top of social media so that no intellectual property is accidentally released in a selfie.

 4. Work-issued equipment